Hypocisy/RPGCoreV3-Chinese-wiki/Shoot.md

-Triggered when an arrow is fired from a bow, this is a part of the Archery Module.
+Triggered when an arrow is fired from a bow.

 | Key | Type | Description | Defaults | Required | Variable |
 |-|-|-|-|-|-|